 Advantage of investing in Guaranteed Investment Certificates

 There are a number of benefits associated with investing in GICs; this section will highlight some of them:

 - Safety and security – are GICs safe and secure?
 Yes.
 This is the most important benefit guaranteed by GICs.
 However, it depends on what you want to buy.
 Principal money invested in GICs is safe and secure.
 At the end of the term, the investor is guaranteed to get back the money they originally invested.
 With a fixed rate GIC, an investor is guaranteed growth together with an easy way determine their final maturity value.

 - Lucrative interest rates – compared to an ordinary savings account, GIC rates are known to offer considerably higher returns.

 - Flexible investments – GICs are offered on different maturity periods, whether short term (check out the 30 days to 1 yr GIC rates) or long term basis(up to 5 year GIC rates).
 They have flexible maturity dates.

 - CDIC Protection – some of the GICs on offer at CDIC insured institutions are normally protected for up to $100,000.

-- They are easy and simple – any investor can attest to the fact that GICs are easy to understand and at the same time simple to manage.
+- They are easy and simple – any investor can attest that GICs are easy to understand and simple to manage.